-Students taking Drama/Dance (Years 9-12) are required to wear ink tracksuit pants together with the Rugby Top and sports shirt when required to change for practical activities.
-Girls may choose to wear 3/4 ink leggings rather than the tracksuit pants (only during class time).
+Students taking Drama/Dance (Years 9-12) must wear Ink Tracksuit Pants together with the Rugby Top and Sports Shirt when required to change for practical activities.
+Students may choose to wear 3/4 Ink Leggings rather than the Tracksuit Pants (only during class time).